joshnuss/1000experiments.dev/posts/173-move-multiple.md

 tags: code-video, svelte
 ---

-Continuing from the previous post where I adding a feature the timeline to [expand multiple events at once](/posts/drag-all).
+Continuing from the previous post where I added a feature to the timeline to [expand multiple events at once](/posts/drag-all).

 In this one, I looked at doing something similar for moving.